 Different studies have used a variety of different measures of English proficiency.
-McManus (1985) was one of several to use the 1976 Survey of Income and Education (SIE) that has numerous questions relating to English language proficiency.
-He uses both personal language (the language the respondent was most comfortable with) and self-reported English language proficiency to separate his sample into four groups, ranging from those who speak English "not at all" to those who speak it "very well".
-Richards (1998) uses a dummy variable to indicate either speaking primarily English or little or no English.
-Chiswick (1991) uses dichotomous dummy variables to measure both speaking and reading proficiency.
+McManus (1985) was one of several to use the 1976 Survey of Income and Education (SIE) that had numerous questions relating to English language proficiency.
+He used both personal language and self-reported English language proficiency to separate his sample into four groups, ranging from those who spoke English "not at all" to those who spoke it "very well".
+Richards (1998) used a dummy variable to indicate either speaking primarily English or little or no English.
+Chiswick (1991) used dichotomous dummy variables to measure both speaking and reading proficiency.
 One study, that of Bloom and Grenier (1996), simply uses Hispanic ethnicity as a proxy for English language deficiency.